- Waco, TX

 The U.S. EPA published the final rule revisions, "Protection of Stratospheric Ozone: Update to the Refrigerant Management Requirements under the Clean Air Act" in the Federal Register (81 FR »

-On May 5, 2018, the Texas Commission of Environmental Quality (TCEQ) approved the proposal of HB 4181: Update to Applicable Requirements for New Source Review and Operating Permits which »
+On May 5, 2018, the Texas Commission of Environmental Quality (TCEQ) approved the proposal of HB 4181: Update to Applicable Requirements for New Source Review and Operating Permits which provides an option for the TCEQ to use an electronic method of »

 On April 30, 2018, this rule established initial air quality designations for all the remaining areas in USA, except for 8 counties in San Antonio, Texas area.
 Those areas will be designated by July 17, 2018.
 These final designations will take »